emojidex/libemojidex/README.md

 -------------------
 ※Build script is a simple Bash script, so you'll need bash + all build tools required for a normal build
 1. Install the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html)
-2. Run the build script, prefixing with an "NDK_ROOT" environment variable or setting it in advance:
+2. Follow steps 1 - 3 from normal build.
+3. Run cmake with the ANDROID flag set to true:
   ```
-  cd natives/android
-  NDK_ROOT=$HOME/android-ndk ./build.sh
+  cmake -DANDROID=true ..
   ```
+4. Run "make" or compile on your native environment.

 iOS Build
 ---------